 What is more, unlocking the mysteries of Google Analytics makes the tool simpler to use, decreasing a lot of the confusion so commonly associated with navigating and implementing it and its data.

-All in all, understanding Google Analytics metrics, hits, sessions, and dimensions is a fantastic way to get the highest possible value out of the tool while also ensuring that you’re building up your site in the process.
+All in all, understanding Google Analytics metrics, hits, sessions, and dimensions is a fantastic way to get the highest possible value out of the tool while also ensuring that you’re building up your site in the process. (know more about how to use analytics to improve your website)

 How it all Works Together